When I was a kid, we had a small farm with various animals – including chickens.

 ❌ 1.
 Cat Litter

 At first glance, you might think that kitty litter is a good component: It is dusty, smells good fresh out of the bag and it’s supposed to have moisture and germ control properties.
 However, it will actually end up doing more harm than good.

 It is common sense: It seems like common sense, doesn’t it?
 Cat litter is for cats, not chickens.

 You can’t use cat litter in a chicken dust bath!
 It’s got all kinds of funky additives and fragrances and can cause potential health problems.

-Apart from its awful smell, coal ash contains mercury, sulphur, and heavy metals which will wreak havoc on your birds’ overall health.
+Apart from its awful smell, coal ash contains mercury, sulfur, and heavy metals which will wreak havoc on your birds’ overall health.